aar9nk/bike-berlin/README.md

 # README

-**A project website using using React context to display the bike laws in Berlin<br>
+**A project website using using React context to display the bike laws in Berlin

-The more advanced end of my react abilities allowed me to create a website which shows some difficult to find english translations of the bike laws.<br>
+The more advanced end of my react abilities allowed me to create a website which shows some difficult to find english translations of the bike laws.
-Students who are interested can see load on scroll effects and using context in react!<br>
+Students who are interested can see load on scroll effects and using context in react!

- **🛠️ Commands<br>
+ **🛠️ Commands

- `npm install`<br>
+ `npm install`

  `npm start`